daormar/debasher/doc/design_doc_webui.md

 A few combinations make no sense, and the model keeps them out.
 A flag is always an input. `mirror` only applies to a `fifo` output. `value_desc` only applies to an output: the consumer of a value descriptor just connects to it.
-`fromProcessSpec` and `commandLine` exclude each other.
+`fromProcessSpec` and `commandLine` exclude each other, and a command line option has option channel `none`, since its value comes only from the command line.
 A fanout family only exists on a `standard` process, and names in `countSourceOptionId` a command line option of the same process that gives the count.
 The editor offers only the valid combinations, and script generation checks again those whose